The most embarrassing conversation I have had to had with a travel supplier in my 35 years in this industry.

 If the rest of the cruise had been faultless I’m afraid this habit alone would have been enough to stop me working with them.

 2. Then the meals.
 Meals are important on trips like this – especially on the smaller vessels with an active itinerary.
 You quickly build up an appetite on the off boat excursions and timing needs to be exact.
 On this trip the chef joined us on nearly every excursion.
 Consequently we were getting lunch at 3pm and once 4 then dinner two hours later.
 It just didn’t work.

 3. One of the crew members was nicknamed ‘grumpy’ by the passengers – enough said.
-He certainly knew what he was doing however he really would have benefited from so customer service training.
+He certainly knew what he was doing however he really would have benefited from some customer service training.

-4. The captain refused help after an incident one night that, after I subsequently spoke to the captain of the other vessel, was told he had put the passengers in unnecessary danger (not too bad to be fair); it was very irregular to refuse assistance.
+4. The captain refused help from another vessel after an incident one night.
+I subsequently spoke to the captain of the other vessel who felt that the refusal put the passengers in unnecessary danger.
+Not major danger I believe but still it was very irregular to refuse assistance.

 I understand, and like, that some ships are more intimate, more informal than others and that’s great.
 Most Australian (and New Zealand) passengers don’t want stuffy formality.
 But the line between informality and unprofessionalism should be clearly understood.